Mets on-air talent

 Cascadden joined the New York Jets in 1995 as an undrafted free agent.
 While playing for the Jets, he earned all-rookie honors from Pro Football Writers Association and was noted by Pro Football Weekly as one of the NFL's top special teams players.
 Following five seasons with the team, Cascadden had a short stint with the New England Patriots before returning to the Jets, and ultimately retiring from the league in 2000.

-Erik Coleman joined SNY in 2014 as a contributing studio analyst to the network's lineup of exclusive Jets programming, including "Jets Post Game Live!", "Jets Extra Point", "Jets Nation" and SNY's Jets Draft show.
+Erik Coleman joined SNY in 2014 as a contributing studio analyst to the network's lineup of exclusive Jets programming, including "Jets Pre-Game Live", "Jets Post-Game Live", "Jets Nation" and SNY's Jets Draft show

 Prior to joining SNY, Coleman was a standout defensive back at Washington State from 2000-2004 before being selected in the fifth round of the 2004 NFL Draft by the New York Jets.
 As a member of the Jets, Coleman started 49 games in the secondary and collected a total of 373 tackles and seven interceptions, while twice making the playoffs (2004, 2006).
 Following four years with the team, Coleman signed with the Atlanta Falcons in 2008 and in his first year led the team with three interceptions.
 After two more seasons with Atlanta, Coleman moved onto Detroit before retiring in 2012.